Boragori

 Boragori is a village of Hooghly District under Pandua police station and Berela-Kochmali Gram Panchayet in West Bengal.

 Boragori is the only village in this area that has 100% Hindu population.

 Geography

-Boragori is located in 23.130805N, 88.162985E.
+Boragori is located in West Bengal.
 It has an average elevation of 20.5 meters.
 This village surrounded by some villages, Panpara, Gokuldanga to the north, Berela, Abodpara, Moglompur to the south, Kochmali to the east, Debipur and Burdwan District to the west.
 By road Boragori is connected by G.T Road SH 13 (formerly NH 2B).
 Boragori is the last village of Hooghly District to the north, border of Burdwan District.
 The nearest rail station is Debipur, Memari I. Boinchi is the nearest major town that is connected with Boragori by GT Road.